H&M shares tumble as CEO steps down

 - Oops!Something went wrong.Please try again later.

-"Our improvement work in the supply chain and continued normalisation of the external factors that influence purchasing costs resulted in a stronger gross margin," H&M said in a statement.
+"Our improvement work in the supply chain and continued normalisation of the external factors that influence purchasing costs resulted in a stronger gross margin," Helmersson said in the earnings report.

 "For many consumers the year was marked by lower purchasing power because of high inflation and high interest rates.
-Despite this, our net sales in comparable markets increased in relation to 2022," it said.
+Despite this, our net sales in comparable markets increased in relation to 2022," she added.

 Net sales rose by six percent for the full year to 236 billion kronor.